 Injuries to the feet are more common in auto accidents than we think, states Scott Karlin.
-Other attorneys at The Karlin Law Firm LLP, with offices in Tustin and Newport Beach, California agree.
+Other attorneys at Karlin Law Firm LLP, with offices in Tustin and California, agree.

 This is unfortunate considering how much we rely on our feet and ankles for daily mobility.
 There are so many small bones in the foot that the smallest twist can cause problems and they can take a very long time to recover.
 Sprains often require the use of crutches for a time as well as no weight bearing, while a fracture may require surgery or proper bone setting and return of range of motion.